DmitryFillo/nginx-proxy-pitfalls/README.rst

 TL;DR
 =====

-If you want to force nginx resolving your endpoints, you should:
+If you want to force nginx resolve your endpoints, you should:

-* Use variables with proxy_pass, e.g. ``proxy_pass https://$endpoint/;``, where ``$endpoint`` can be manually setted or from location regexp.
+* Use variables with ``proxy_pass``, e.g. ``proxy_pass https://$endpoint/;``, where ``$endpoint`` can be manually setted or extracted from location regexp.
 * Make sure that your endpoint isn't used in the another locations, because it will break resolving.
-Move it to the ``upstream`` or use variables for that location to make resolving work as expected.
+Move endpoint domain to the ``upstream`` or use variables in the ``proxy_pass`` in that location to make resolving works.
 * `You can have both resolve and non-resolve locations for same domain <https://github.com/DmitryFillo/nginx-proxy-pitfalls/blob/master/README.rst#you-can-have-both-resolve-and-non-resolve-locations-for-same-domain>`_.

-But I recommend to read all article, because it's interesting.
+But I recommend to read full article, because it's interesting.

 Explanatory example
 ===================